ponder-app/ponder-app.github.io/index.md

 Subscribers will receive push notifications for every message in the convo.

-The message feed isn't driven by an algorithm — users only see the conversations that they subscribe to and they're guaranteed to receive every message in those convos, just like regular text messaging.
+The message feed isn't driven by an algorithm — users only see the conversations that they subscribe to and they're guaranteed to receive every message in those convos in the order that they were sent.

 ## How does it work?
 * Create a conversation and optionally invite others to join